-The introduction is, no doubt, the most important part of your podcast.
-It’s in these first few minutes that you’ll need to convince the listener to stay with the episode until the end.
-Here are some tips for a successful podcast intro.
+There is no doubt, your podcast intro is the most important part of your podcast.
+It’s in these first few minutes that you’ll need to convince the listener to keep listening to your episode until the end.
+In this article we will give you 6 tips to make your podcast intro powerful thanks to your content, your script, your voice, and the music…

 - The name of your podcast